menu

 Unlike some towns, Cool isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Cool are a mix of both white- and blue-collar jobs.
 Overall, Cool is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Cool who work in management occupations (13.22%), office and administrative support (9.95%), and healthcare (8.94%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.86% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 18.86% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Cool is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Cool is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.33% of adults in Cool have a bachelor's degree or even advanced degree.
+The citizens of Cool are very well educated compared to the average community in the nation: 34.33% of adults in Cool have a bachelor's degree or even advanced degree.

 The per capita income in Cool in 2022 was $52,450, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $209,800 for a family of four.